mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/storage/external-storage/index.md

 #### Volume configuration options

 * `containerPath` must be absolute.
-*  Only certain versions of Docker are compatible with the REX-Ray&reg; volume driver.
+*  Only certain versions of Docker are compatible with the REX-Ray volume driver.
 Refer to the [REX-Ray documentation][11].

 ## Create an application from the DC/OS UI